Elaine May: Early years and personal life

 Elaine Iva Berlin was born on April 21, 1932, in Philadelphia, Pennsylvania, the daughter of Jewish parents, theater director and actor Jack Berlin and actress Ida (Aaron) Berlin.
 As a child, May performed with her father in his traveling Yiddish theater company, which he took around the country.
 Her stage debut on the road was at the age of three, and she eventually played the character of a generic little boy named Benny.

-Because the troupe toured extensively, May had been in over 50 schools by the time she was ten, having spent as little as a few weeks enrolled at any one time.
+Because the troupe toured extensively, May had been in over fifty schools by the time she was ten, having spent as little as a few weeks enrolled at any one time.
 May said she hated school and would spend her free time at home reading fairy tales and mythology.
-Her father died when she was 11 years old, and then she and her mother moved to Los Angeles, where May later enrolled in Hollywood High School.
+Her father died when she was eleven years old, and then she and her mother moved to Los Angeles, where May later enrolled in Hollywood High School.
 She dropped out when she was fourteen years old.
 Two years later, at the age of sixteen, she married Marvin May, an engineer and toy inventor.
 They had one child, Jeannie Berlin (born 1949), who became an actress and screenwriter.
 The couple divorced in 1960, and she married lyricist Sheldon Harnick in 1962; they divorced a year later.
 In 1964, May married her psychoanalyst, David L. Rubinfine; they remained married until his death in 1982.

-May's longtime companion was director Stanley Donen, from 1999 until his death in 2019.
+May's long-time companion was director Stanley Donen, from 1999 until his death in 2019.
 Donen said he proposed marriage "about 172 times".

+Career

-Stage career
+1950–1957: Stage career and Compass Players

 After her marriage to Marvin May, she studied acting.
 She also held odd jobs during that period, such as a roof salesman, and tried to enroll in college.
 She learned, however, that colleges in California required a high school diploma to apply, which she did not have.
 After finding out that the University of Chicago was one of the few colleges that would accept students without diplomas, she set out with seven dollars and hitchhiked to Chicago.

 Soon after moving to Chicago in 1950, May began informally taking classes at the university by auditing, sitting in without enrolling.
 She nevertheless sometimes engaged in discussions with instructors and once started a huge fight after saying that Socrates' apology was a political move.
 Mike Nichols, who was then an actor in the school's theatrical group, remembers her coming to his philosophy class, making "outrageous" comments, and leaving.
 They learned about each other from friends, eventually being introduced after one of his stage shows.
-The director, Paul Sills, brought May to Nichols and said, "Mike, I want you to meet the only other person on the campus of the University of Chicago who’s as hostile as you are: Elaine May."
+The director Paul Sills brought May to Nichols and said, "Mike, I want you to meet the only other person on the campus of the University of Chicago who’s as hostile as you are: Elaine May."
 Six weeks later, they bumped into each other at a train station in Chicago and soon began spending time together over the following weeks as "dead-broke theatre junkies."